idugalic/micro-company/README.md

 Pull already created images from the docker hub (or your local registry, if you performed step 2) and run them on:

-- localhost or
+- local host or
-- swarm cluster with Consule or
+- swarm (mode) cluster of virtual machines
-- swarm cluster, natively managed.

 #### Run on local host machine